ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/DataLocationSelection.rst

 maximum beam requested for the science dataset (either ``BEAM_MAX`` or the largest number in ``BEAMLIST``).

+The beam list will be limited by the number of beams available in the footprints for both the science and bandpass calibrator datasets.
+If more beams are requested via ``BEAMLIST`` or ``BEAM_MAX``, then a warning message is given and the list trimmed to match the limits from the relevant scheduling blocks.

 +----------------+-----------+--------------------------------------------------+
 | Variable       | Default   | Description                                      |
 +================+===========+==================================================+